a white background with a few lines on it

 It’s

-You receive access to 50 easy-to-understand videos, tons of handouts and resources, and over 70 recipes to start optimizing your hormones today.
-Plus, you’ll gain access to monthly Zoom calls with me, an exclusive Facebook page, and my online supplement store and supplement recommendations for safe, effective products.
+You receive access to 50+ easy-to-understand videos, monthly Zoom calls with me, tons of handouts and resources, and over 70 recipes to start optimizing your hormones today.
+Plus, you’ll gain access to an exclusive Facebook page and my online supplement store and supplement recommendations for safe, effective products.

 Continue Reading

-By Taylor Stolt, RDN, LD, CLT, IFNCP 18 Apr, 2024
+By Taylor Stolt, RDN, LD, CLT, IFNCP October 1, 2024

 Polycystic Ovary Syndrome (PCOS) is a common hormonal condition that affects millions of women in the United States.
 PCOS results in debilitating symptoms, long term complications, and is one of the most common causes of infertility in the US.
 Sadly, for many women it takes years to finally get a diagnosis.
 For the women who do get diagnosed, they usually don’t know where to begin when it comes to addressing their PCOS naturally.
 I’ve worked with so many women who are just told to go on birth control to “fix” their PCOS.
 Birth control not only doesn’t fix PCOS - it can actually cause more issues!
 Although PCOS is a complex disorder, nutrition, supplements, and lifestyle changes can significantly slow its progression and reduce symptoms.
 In fact, many of my clients with PCOS have been able to put their PCOS in remission naturally.
 In this article, we’ll cover: What is PCOS?
 The role of hormones in PCOS Common signs and symptoms of PCOS Root causes of PCOS How to manage PCOS naturally Dietary and lifestyle changes for PCOS Where to go from here

-By Taylor Stolt, RDN, LD, CLT, IFNCP 11 Apr, 2024
+By Taylor Stolt, RDN, LD, CLT, IFNCP April 11, 2024

 Our expert guide to Ashwagandha for PCOS.
 Learn Registered Dietitian Taylor Stolt's top recommendations for using Ashgawandha as part of a holistic approach to PCOS remission.